aycarl/unmsr/README.md

 ### Try it out!

+Download the APK file here: [UNM SR App](https://exp-shell-app-assets.s3.us-west-1.amazonaws.com/android/%40aycarl/unmsr-f8a11a3afa224199a71c15cf637a6fc3-signed.apk)

+**OR**

-Test the app on the Expo project page: https://expo.io/@aycarl/projects/unmsr
+Test the app in a development environment with the Expo Mobile App: https://expo.io/@aycarl/projects/unmsr

 #### User Authentication
 Use the test account below or sign up and create your own!